cdelker/schemdraw/docs/usage/customizing.rst

 There are two ways to combine multiple elements into a single reusable element.
 :py:class:`schemdraw.elements.ElementDrawing` transforms another Drawing into a single element.
-:py:class:`schemdraw.elements.ElementCompound` creates a new element from multiple elements.
+:py:class:`schemdraw.elements.compound.ElementCompound` creates a new element from multiple elements.

 ElementDrawing
 ^^^^^^^^^^^^^^